 Passport With a Singapore Company

 A Singapore company can also be used to get a passport.
-If you play your cards right with a Singapore entity, you can get work permit, permanent residency and eventual citizenship by operating a Singapore company.
+If you play your cards right with a Singapore entity, you can get a work permit, permanent residency, and eventual citizenship by operating a Singapore company.

 How to get a Singapore Entrepreneur Visa